Treats Irregular Periods

 Some women worry about weight gain when taking Lutera and other birth control pills.
 While it might give you the munchies, it’s mostly water retention (and not actual fat) that’s to blame.

-No insurance?
-No problem!
-We offer many payment options to fit your needs.
 If you choose to pay out-of-pocket, Lutera is quite affordable because it’s a generic brand.
+The price of the medication is $15 per pack (minimum 3 packs).
 You can also save by choosing one of several other Lutera generics, such as Orsythia, Aubra, Aviane or Larissia.